moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ## Personal Knowledge Management

-[Personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management) (PKM), is one way to augment cognition.
+[Personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management) (PKM) is one way to augment cognition.
 By helping us manage and externalize our knowledge, these systems enable us to work with a more extensive knowledge base.
+The most comprehensive description and analysis of PKMs and related concepts I've found was the article [Still Building the Memex](https://cacm.acm.org/magazines/2011/2/104378-still-building-the-memex/fulltext) by [Stephen Davies](http://stephendavies.org/), professor in the Computer Science department at the University of Mary Washington.

 PKM systems are often called _Second Brains_.
 Still, most of them act more as a storage medium and replica of its user's actual body of knowledge.
 At [RemNote](https://www.remnote.io/), we try not just to help you create a copy of your knowledge but an extension and augmentation of your brain.